TFQ0/ksaa-api-tool/README.md

 - **CORS Error:** Make sure the CORS extension is installed and enabled
 - **401 Unauthorized:** Check that your API key is correct
-- **Network Error:** Verify the API base URL is correct
 - **No Data:** Some endpoints may return empty results based on parameters

-**Browser Console:**
-- Press F12 to open developer tools
-- Check the Console tab for detailed error messages